Elao/PhpEnums/README.md

 ## Api-Platform

 ### OpenApi / Swagger

 The PhpEnums library provides an `Elao\Enum\Bridge\ApiPlatform\Core\JsonSchema\Type\ElaoEnumType` to generate a OpenApi (formally Swagger) documentation based on your enums.
-This decorator is automatically wired for you when using this library.
+This decorator is automatically wired for you when using the Symfony bundle.

 # API